 Our selection criteria for choosing a place to produce crops is based on an analysis of climate, geopolitical safety and cultural incentives in the population to collaborate.
 Our crop product is selected for its ability to reach the global market with a long shelf life, either directly from the tree, or with a simple local value adding process.
 This gives us the ability to package and transport over great distances with poor infrastructure.

-eGro did a pre-feasibility study of Ghana from Denmark in early 2016, found capable partners locally and without hesitation started a pilot project in Northern Ghana.
-We constructed a professional nursery for growing our chili seedlings, which could potentially mature before the end of rainy season of that year.
+eGro did a pre-feasibility study of Ghana from Denmark in early 2016, found capable partners locally and without hesitation started a pilot project in Northern Ghana,where we constructed a professional nursery.
 We followed a local entrance protocol, getting the blessing to operate in the communities by their chiefs.

-Since 2017 eGro is a registered company in Ghana, and has recruited 51 farmers for the 2017 season, in 9 communities.
-This time around we are seeding at the beginning of the rainy season and we have had a whole 6 months to prepare the implementation based on last year's lessons.
-We have 3 operative project managers and agronomists employed in the city of Tamale and 6 field officers living in the producing communities, who will be employed from May 1st.
+Since 2017 eGro is a registered company in Ghana, and has recruited 51 farmers in 9 communities.
+We have 3 operative project managers and agronomists employed in the city of Tamale and 6 field officers living in the producing communities.

-In 2017 we are planting 3.000 production trees of lemon, cashew, mango and 1.000 acacias support trees for soil amendment and nutrient exchange purposes.
-These were all germinated in January, on our demand, by a professional seedling supplier, that has been in business for 30 years.
+After 6 months of preparation period and learning based on the 2016 experience, we planted 3.000 production trees of lemon, cashew, mango and 1.000 acacias support trees for soil amendment and nutrient exchange purposes in 2017.
+These were all germinated, on our demand, by a professional seedling supplier, that has been in business for 30 years.

 These, along with another 10.000-15.000 seeds of fast growing pioneer trees and a crop mixture of peanuts, chillies and quinoa, will be planted in rows in the 51* acres of fields provided by the farmers.
-The fast growing pioneer trees will protects our crops from storms, wind and temperature fluctuations.
-The objective of establish a protective forest which retains water in the soil for the survival and healthy growth of the crops and fruit trees.
+The fast growing pioneer trees will protect our crops from storms, wind and temperature fluctuations.
+The objective is to establish a protective forest which retains water in the soil for the survival and healthy growth of the crops and fruit trees.

 eGro pays close attention to the introduction of any new element in the community, not only on an economic and productive level, but also considers the social impact that may derive.
 This is why high relevance is given to the understanding of the local context, in order to find the most adaptive solution for the framework eGro works within.
 Consequently, knowledge transfer is entrusted to the Ghana team for two main reasons.
 Firstly, the language barrier may represent an issue in contexts where the education level is low in average and English is not a lingua franca.
 Secondly, the knowledge and awareness of the local context is a fundamental prerequisite for spreading not only eGro’s methods, but also its narrative.

-The objectives for eGro today is to ensure that the harvest quality and quantity is maximized and stabilized, and to find international buyers, in order to:
+The objectives for eGro today are to ensure that the harvest quality and quantity is maximised and stabilised, and to find international buyers, in order to:

 - Establish logistics between Ghana and Denmark to successfully ship the first harvest